Oracle software

 5. How does Oracle support customers in migrating from EBS to Oracle ERP Cloud?

-• Oracle offers migration tools, consultancy services, and best practice guidelines to support customers in migrating from EBS to Oracle ERP Cloud.
+• Oracle offers migration tools, consultancy services, and best practice guidelines to support customers migrating from EBS to Oracle ERP Cloud.

 6. What specific AI features does Oracle ERP Cloud offer?